nestordemeure/friedrich/readme.md

 - `DMatrix<f64> -> DVector<f64>` using a [nalgebra](https://www.nalgebra.org/) matrix with one row per sample

 A trait is provided to add your own pairs.

-## Future developements

-The list of things that could be done to improve on the current implementation includes:

-- Reduce memory consumption for large datasets.
-- Add [ndarray](https://docs.rs/ndarray/) support behind a feature flag.
-- Add simple [kernel regression](https://en.wikipedia.org/wiki/Kernel_regression#Nadaraya%E2%80%93Watson_kernel_regression) (not as clever but much faster).
-- Add scalable variations of the algorithm.

-*Do not hesitate to send pull request or open issues to ask for features.*

 ## Why call it Friedrich ?